Tanvie Hans

-Tanvie Hans is a British professional footballer who plays as a midfielder for Misaka United in the Karnataka Women's League.
+Tanvie Hans is an Indian-born British professional footballer who plays as a midfielder for Misaka United in the Karnataka Women's League.
 She also plays for Karnataka women's football team.
-She previously played for English clubs Tottenham Hotspur and Fulham, and later appeared with Sethu and Bangalore United in Indian Women's League.
+She previously played for English clubs Tottenham Hotspur and Fulham, and later appeared with Sethu and Bangalore United in the Indian Women's League.

 Personal life

-Born in Delhi, India to Punjabi parents, Hans attended Vasant Valley School, which was the first school in Delhi to introduce an all-girls football team.
+Born in Delhi to Punjabi parents, Hans attended Vasant Valley School, which was the first school in Delhi to introduce an all-girls football team.
 She later went to Jesus and Mary College of the Delhi University in Delhi.
 She holds British citizenship through her British-Indian mother who hails from London.
 She then moved to the United Kingdom to pursue studies and also played university football for Exeter University.
 Later in 2019, she began the process of acquiring Indian citizen (Hans already holds an Overseas Citizenship of India).

 I have always had a heart for India and I was few of the very fortunate ones who got to play in England at pretty decent levels.
 I have always considered it a privilege and responsibility to give back to the country that invested in my dream.
 I also know for a fact that if a difference can be made by me, it can be made over here in India.
 But it's never easy and it is a lot of work.
 I was restricted from playing for India because of my British citizenship and I am in the process of converting my citizenship to Indian.
 It's not an easy procedure and I'm trying very hard.
 Hopefully, 2019 is my year and I can be a part of Indian football here on.